TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 3/Genesis 3.15.md

 ---

-and I will put enmity between thee and the woman, and between thy seed and her seed: he shall bruise thy head, and thou shalt bruise his heel.
+I will put enmity between you and the woman, and between your offspring and her offspring.
+He will bruise your head, and you will bruise his heel."